 What Could Happen To My Dog?

 For dogs that have eaten regular pieces, no major veterinary intervention is usually required.
 However, as large quantities can cause gastroenteritis, your vet may prescribe treatment for an upset tummy.

 If your pup has eaten sugar-free gummies containing the artificial sweetener xylitol, the situation is completely different.
 Time is of the essence, and veterinary attention should be sought as soon as possible.
 If your dog has only just eaten them, your vet will induce vomiting if it is safe to do so.

 Your pup may need to stay in the hospital for blood tests and be placed on an IV glucose drip until the toxic effects have passed.
 There is no known antidote for xylitol toxicity.

-If your dog has accidentally ingested marijuana in the form of THC gummy bears there is also no antidote, but most dogs do well with supportive care in hospital on an IV drip.
+If your dog has accidentally ingested marijuana in the form of THC gummy bears, there is also no antidote, but most dogs do well with supportive care in the hospital on an IV drip.
 Activated charcoal is sometimes used to help with detoxification in these cases.

 Frequently Asked Questions

 Studies have reported that as little as 0.1g xylitol per kg of body weight is enough to cause hypoglycemia in dogs.
 Xylitol amounts in food will vary depending on brand, product, and flavor, but even a stick of gum or a few gummy bears could be enough to poison a small dog.
 Hepatic necrosis is reported more commonly with higher doses of xylitol ingestion at 0.5g per kg.